novoda/dojos/README.md

 # Updating a legacy dojo

-If the dojo only contains the `default` folder, it means it has only been used for Android programming and the structure needs to be updated.
-Create two new folders with  `Swift` and `Java`  and add everything on the current source dojo folder into Java.
+If the dojo only contains the `default` folder, it is possible that it has only been used for Android programming before and the structure needs to be updated.
+To do so create a `Java` folder and place all the code currently on root inside of the new folder (including the `default` folder).
+You can then create a new folder on the kata root with the new language you want to run the kata on if necessary.

 ```
 -dojos
 |- theKata
-    |- swift
+    |- oneLanguage
-    |- java
+    |- existingLanguage
         |- default
         |- 01012014-existingname-existingpair
 ```